michaelsbradleyjr/vps-setup/README.md

 # Add a "normal user"

-    $ adduser michael
+    # adduser michael

 Set another ridiculously long password and store it in my password manager along with the other notes for the VPS.

 # Visudo

-    $ visudo
+    # visudo

 For convenience, modify the sudoers file so that members of group sudo do not have to enter a password.
 This is certainly convenient, but wouldn't be such a good idea on a multi-tenant box.
-However, as I'm typically the only one who accessses my VPSs, and since I lock down sshd quite tightly (see notes below), most of the security concerns are alleviated.
+However, as I'm typically the only one who accessses my VPSs, and since I lock down sshd quite tightly (see notes below), the security concerns of doing this are mostly alleviated.
+One caveat to mention -- any publicly accessible network services (e.g. node.js scripts) should not be run as this sudo-enabled normal user, but as another non-sudoers user, or with the help of setuid/setgid and an unprivileged user/group like www-data.

     ...